This week's Learning in Year 3 at a glance

 Homework |

 Maths and English homework will be set on a Tuesday and due on the following Tuesday.
-Please can children complete Spring Term Workout 10 in their CGP Maths and English books - due on Tuesday 17th March TTRockstars please encourage your children to practise their times tables.
+Please can children complete Summer Term Workout 8 in their CGP Maths and English books - due on Tuesday 16th June.
+TTRockstars please encourage your children to practise their times tables.
 There is a new battle this week between classes!
 Battle it out Year 3 but we could also win the trophy against the whole school!
-Spellings set on Monday 9th March and due on the following Monday 16th March. |
+Your logins are found in the front of your child’s homework diary under passwords.
+Spellings set on Monday 8th June and due on the following Monday 15th June. |

 Reading for Pleasure |